 - Membership is time limited.

 - Membership is not cumulative.
-If writing a review provides you with 5 years of membership, writing a subsequent review 2 years later will initiate the start of a new 5-year term, so that in total you receive 7 years (not 10 years) of membership.
+If publishing a review provides you with 5 years of membership, publishing a subsequent review 2 years later will initiate the start of a new 5-year term, so that in total you receive 7 years (not 10 years) of membership.

 - Membership is divided into three mechanisms:

 - Rolling annual membership for task based activities;